<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=207269141220718&amp;ev=PageView&amp;noscript=1">

 They define the concrete conditions and rules according to which Can Do operates for an employee.

-Vacation Days Per Year (Jahresurlaubsanspruch)
+Vacation Days Per Year (Annual Vacation Entitlement)

 Technical Name: A_ANNUAL_VACATION_DAYS